 The Antigua and Barbuda Citizenship-by-Investment Unit (CIU), the government authority responsible for administering the program, is responsible for the processing of all applications.
 The CIU examines the application thoroughly and, if deemed necessary, may request the applicant to attend an interview.

 The CIU undertakes strict due diligence checks and will decline an application if the applicant makes a false statement or omits any relevant information in the application.

-The applicant is required to personally complete the form in English and submit the prescribed forms together with original or certified supporting documentation as specified by the government.
+The applicant is required to personally complete the form in English and submit the prescribed forms together with original or certified supporting documentation, as specified by the government.

-If the real estate option is selected, it is important for an applicant to be aware of the investment potential, financial strength, track record and reputation of the developer before committing to the property.
+If the real estate option is selected, it is important for an applicant to be aware of the investment potential, financial strength, track record, and reputation of the developer before committing to the property.
 Once the applicant has chosen their preferred real estate, a sales and purchase contract is signed, which is usually conditional upon the person receiving citizenship.
 After approval by the government, the real estate purchase is completed and the ownership title transferred to the buyer.
 Applicants under the real estate option should also ascertain from the developer whether there are additional purchase and/or closing costs and the amount of those costs, prior to entering into any purchase contact.

-|1.||deposit the required contribution into the National Development Fund; or|
+Deposit the required contribution into the National Development Fund.

-|2.||complete and execute all necessary documents and pay the purchase price and all required disbursements to enable title to be registered in the applicant’s name and allow for the implementation of the proposed real estate investment in accordance with the guidelines established by the CIU; or|
+Complete and execute all necessary documents and pay the purchase price and all required disbursements to enable the title to be registered in the applicant’s name and allow for the implementation of the proposed real estate investment in accordance with the guidelines established by the CIU.

-|3.||complete and execute all necessary documentation for the payment or investment of all sums due for the implementation of the proposed investment in business in accordance with the guidelines established by the CIU.
+Complete and execute all necessary documentation for the payment or investment of all sums due for the implementation of the proposed business investment in accordance with the guidelines established by the CIU.